yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 To create a custom implementation, implement the `GigaSpaces.Core.Persistency.ISqlDataSource` interface.

-(!)
-Before creating a custom implementation, read the following [considerations|XAP95:External Data Source].
+{% exclamation %} Before creating a custom implementation, read the following [considerations|XAP95:External Data Source].

 (on) See an example for the NHibernate implementation under `<GigaSpaces Root>\dotnet\practices\ExternalDataSource\NHibernate`.